-In the object-oriented paradigm, the majority of the cohesion metrics measure the degree to which the methods of a class are related based on implementation-level relations (Appendix A, available in the online supplemental material, Table 6).
+cohesion of services is presented in [22].
+In the object-oriented paradigm, the majority of the cohesion metrics measure the degree to which the methods of a class are related based on implementation-level relations (Appendix A, Table 6).
 Two class methods are considered as being related if they use common class attributes (or methods).
 In the object-oriented paradigm, we also have cohesion metrics that assess the relatedness of methods based on interface-level relations.
 In these metrics, two methods are considered as being related if they have parameters of the same type.